cigmah/cgmnt/README.md

 You will need to have Node installed to build the styles.

-To build the styles, navigate to the `src` directory and run:
+To build the styles, navigate to the `src/Styles/` directory and run:

 ```
-npx tailwind build styles.css -c ./tailwind.js -o main.css
+npx tailwind build custom.css -c ./config.js -o main.css
 ```

 # Structure